Beta polytopes and Poisson polyhedra: $f$-vectors and angles: Introduction and main results

 The first formula can be obtained from~\eqref{eq:I_definition} by the change of variables $t=\sin\varphi$, $s= \sin \theta$ with $\varphi, \theta\in (-\frac \pi 2, +\frac \pi 2)$, whereas for the second we put $t= \tanh \varphi$, $s= \tanh \theta$ with $\varphi,\theta\in \R$. \end{remark}

 Finding an explicit formula for the \textit{expected internal angles} $J_{m,\ell}(\alpha)$ of beta simplices is a much more difficult question (except for the two trivial cases mentioned in Remark \ref{rem:SpecialCasesMainResultBeta} above and the identity $J_{3,1}(\alpha) = 1/6$ which is valid because the sum of the angles of a triangle is $\pi$).
-This is not surprising, since even in the limiting case, as $\alpha\to\infty$, where it is possible to show that $J_{m,\ell}(\alpha)$ tends to the internal angle of a $(\ell-1)$-dimensional face of an $(m-1)$-dimensional regular simplex, an explicit formula is not widely known.
+This is not surprising, since even in the limiting case, as $\alpha\to\infty$, where it is possible to show that $J_{m,\ell}(\alpha)$ tends to the internal angle of an $(m-1)$-dimensional regular simplex at an $(\ell-1)$-dimensional face~\cite{kabluchko_zaporozhets_gauss_simplex,goetze_kabluchko_zaporozhets}, an explicit formula is not well known to specialists.
 Explicit and asymptotic (as the dimension goes to $\infty$) formulae for the internal angles of regular simplices can be found in~\cite{boroczky_henk,kabluchko_zaporozhets_absorption,rogers_packing,rogers,vershik_sporyshev}.
 The methods used in these papers do not seem to generalize to the finite $\alpha$ case.
-The problem of computing the quantities $J_{m,\ell}(\alpha)$ will be addressed elsewhere.
+The problem of computing the quantities $J_{m,\ell}(\alpha)$ requires methods going beyond stochastic geometry and will be addressed in the subsequent publications~\cite{kabluchko_algorithm,kabluchko_angles,kabluchko_formula,kabluchko_poisson_zero}.
+In particular, it will be shown in~\cite{kabluchko_formula} that